 The Saved Searches page displays and supports adding, editing, and deleting all saved searches.
 You can add a saved search here or directly from the Search page.

 Saved Search Page

-For information on how to save a search from the Search page, see "Saving Queries, Creating Saved Searches and Saved Filters." on page 151
+For information on how to use the saved searches created on this page, see "Searching with Saved Queries" on page 144.

-Saved Searches Page 323 of 742
+Saved Searches Page 310 of 767